Sophie's Choice (film)

-Sophie's Choice is a 1982 psychological drama directed and written by Alan J. Pakula, adapted from William Styron's 1979 novel.
+Sophie's Choice is a 1982 psychological drama film directed and written by Alan J. Pakula, adapted from William Styron's 1979 novel.
 The film stars Meryl Streep as Zofia "Sophie" Zawistowska, a Polish immigrant who moves to America with a dark secret from her past, who shares a boarding house in Brooklyn with her tempestuous lover Nathan (Kevin Kline in his feature-film debut), and young writer Stingo (Peter MacNicol).
 It also features Rita Karin, Stephen D. Newman, and Josh Mostel in supporting roles.

 Sophie's Choice premiered in Los Angeles on December 8, 1982, and was theatrically released on December 10 by Universal Pictures.
 It received positive reviews from critics and grossed $30 million at the box office.

 Streep's performance was highly praised.
 The film received five nominations at the 55th Academy Awards, for Best Adapted Screenplay, Best Cinematography, Best Costume Design, and Best Original Score, with Streep winning the award for Best Actress.

 Plot

 In 1947, young author Stingo moves to Brooklyn to write a novel and is befriended by neighbors Sophie Zawistowska, a Polish immigrant, and her emotionally unstable lover, Nathan Landau.

 Nathan is constantly jealous, and when he is in one of his violent mood swings, he convinces himself that Sophie is unfaithful, so he abuses and harasses her.
 A flashback shows how Nathan first met Sophie after she immigrated to the U.S. when she collapsed from severe anemia.

 Sophie tells Stingo that before she came to the U.S., her husband and father were killed in a German work camp, and she was interned in Auschwitz.
 He later learns from a college professor that Sophie's father was a Nazi sympathizer.

 When Stingo confronts Sophie with this, she admits the truth.
 She explains that after her father (a university professor) and her husband (her father's assistant) were taken away by the Nazis, she had a war-time lover, Józef.
-He lived with his half-sister, Wanda, and was a leader in the Polish Resistance.
+Józef lived with his half-sister, Wanda, and was a leader in the Polish Resistance.

-Wanda tried to convince Sophie to translate some stolen Gestapo documents, but Sophie declined, fearing she might endanger her two children, Jan and Eva.
+Wanda tried to convince Sophie to translate stolen Gestapo documents, but Sophie declined, fearing she might endanger her two children, Jan and Eva.
 Two weeks later, Józef was murdered by the Gestapo, and Sophie was arrested and sent to Auschwitz with her children.
 After arrival, Sophie was assigned as Rudolf Höss's secretary due to her language and office skills.